ksunhokim123/htmlftp/README.md

 🐁 hosting site that is used in HTML class

 ## Features
- - Registering accounts using authorization keys
+ - Account registration using authorization keys
  - Human-readable + memorable keys
  - The administration page
+ - Basic web app(html, js, css)
+ - Virtual FTP account

 ## Installation